shafarizkyf/toko-scrape/README.md

-# Toko Scrap (Marketplace Scraper)
+# Toko Product Exporter (Marketplace Data Extractor)

-A tool to scrape product details and store listings from **Shopee** and **Tokopedia**.
+A tool to export product details and store listings from **Shopee** and **Tokopedia**.
 Available as a convenient Chrome Extension or standalone scripts.

 ## Features
 - **Multi-Platform Support**: Works on both Shopee and Tokopedia.
-- **Context Aware**: Automatically detects if you are on a Product Detail page or a Store Page and shows the relevant scraping button.
+- **Context Aware**: Automatically detects if you are on a Product Detail page or a Store Page and shows the relevant export button.
-- **Dual Scraping Modes**:
+- **Dual Export Modes**:
-  - **Store List**: Scrapes all visible products on a store's list page.
+  - **Store List**: Exports all visible products on a store's list page.
-  - **Product Detail**: Scrapes detailed information (variants, price, stock, description, etc.) from a single product page.
+  - **Product Detail**: Exports detailed information (variants, price, stock, description, etc.) from a single product page.
-- **Auto-Download**: Automatically downloads the scraped data as a JSON file.
+- **Auto-Download**: Automatically downloads the exported data as a JSON file.

 ## Chrome Extension (Recommended)

-The easiest way to use the scraper is via the Chrome Extension.
+The easiest way to use the exporter is via the Chrome Extension.

 ### Installation